Monday, December 31, 2018

 "No one has ever seen God; but if we love one another, God lives in us and his love is made complete in us."
 (1 John 4:12)

-The mere fact that Joseph Smith came out of the woods walking and talking in his flesh testifies to the falseness of his claims.
+The mere fact that Joseph Smith came out of the woods of Palmyra, New York, testifies to the falseness of his claims.
+He certainly would not have been able to walk and talk in his flesh.
 Thus, he is a liar and a deceiver.
-Joseph Smith received no divine revelation from God.
-Mormonism is based on utter falsehood.
+Smith received no divine revelation.

 Monday, December 17, 2018